-When you have tried all the burgers in the neighborhood, there is nothing else to look forward to come meal time, right?
+When you have tried all the burgers in the neighborhood, there is nothing else to look forward than meal time, right?
 That was what we felt when we decided to start the Off-Menu Gourmand Club in the Fort.
 We wanted to get the excitement from expecting a dish.

 We were lucky that the chef of Grind Bistro and Cafe at The Net Park was up to the challenge.

-Photo: Mystery burger number one : Brioche burger with gorgonzola cheese, shiitake mushroom and soy ketchup
+Photo: Mystery burger number one is a brioche burger with gorgonzola cheese, shiitake mushroom, and soy ketchup

 There were only three of us at the restaurant on November 28, 2017, but that did not take away the excitement of trying something new and unique, as in no one else who had walked into that restaurant had ever tried it!

 That night, Chef Steven Carl offered us two burgers, a brioche burger with gorgonzola cheese and shiitake mushroom, seasoned with soy ketchup.
-The other was a open faced rye bread sandwich that has pastrami slices on a beef patty, with sauteed onion, melt gouda cheese and mustard aioli.
+The other was an open-faced rye bread sandwich that has pastrami slices on a beef patty, with sauteed onion, melted gouda cheese, and mustard aioli.
 We ordered both for sharing and never looked back.

 It was a satisfying burger that had tons of flavor, all balanced and worked well together.
 For those of us who liked to keep our hands dry after eating a burger, we were even happier since this fantastic beast was juicy but not drippy.

-Someone asked, isn't pastrami the same as corned beef?
-Lucky for us who live in the era of internet.
+Someone asked me, isn't pastrami the same as corned beef?
+Lucky for us who live in the era of the internet.
 We googled and found the answer right away.
 Both pastrami and corned beef were beef marinated in brine, but corned beef is cooked by boiling the meat while pastrami is made by smoking the beef after brining.
-This pastrami cooked by Chef Steven must have used very high quality beef, since it was very tender and succulent, and with the right amount of saltiness and smoky flavor.
+This pastrami cooked by Chef Steven must have used very high-quality beef since it was very tender and succulent and with the right amount of saltiness and smoky flavor.

 The smokiness of the pastrami went well with the beef patty.
 The melt gouda was very mild, probably to give way to the beef flavor in the sandwich.
-But when we looked up the internet about Gouda cheese, we learned that this cheese had an advantage over other cheeses, even though it is very subdue in the taste department.
-Gouda contains Vitamin K2, which has anti-ageing properties.
-So while we were eating a burger, we were slowing down ageing!
+But when we looked up the internet for Gouda cheese, we learned that this cheese had an advantage over other cheeses, even though it is very subdued in the taste department.
+Gouda contains Vitamin K2, which has anti-aging properties.
+So while we were eating a burger, we were slowing down aging!

 Our bill for the three burgers came to P1,650, a little bit above our budget, but we were super happy with the food and service we got from Grind Bistro.
 Bravo, Chef Steven!